KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News

+**[18/05/2026] Redbird Award:** I have been awarded the HKUST RedBird Academic Excellence Award!
+Congrats!🎉

 **[14/05/2026] ESSERC'26:** One first-authored paper, **SwiftCIM: a 55nm 23.2μJ/Token L-0.5 ReRAM Coupled Digital CIM Accelerator with Fully-Fused Multi-Head Attention Dataflow for FlashAttention**, has been accepted by ESSERC'26!
 Congrats!🎉

 **[13/05/2026] TVLSI:** One led and co-first-authored paper, **Balancing FP8 Computation Accuracy and Efficiency on Digital CIM via Shift-Aware On-the-fly Aligned-Mantissa Bitwidth Prediction**, has been accepted by TVLSI!
+Congrats!🎉

+**[11/05/2026] US Patent:** One co-authored patent, HYBRID COMPUTING-IN-MEMORY (CIM) DEVICE AND A METHOD FOR SENSING MULTI-LEVEL DATA BIT WITH THE SAME, has been approved and published!
+Congrats!🎉

+**[04/05/2026] Chinese Patent:** One co-authored patent, 混合存储器内计算（CIM）装置及使用CIM装置感测多级数据位元的方法, has been approved and published!
 Congrats!🎉

 **[05/11/2025] DATE'26:** One first-authored paper, **DS-CIM: Digital Stochastic Computing-In-Memory Featuring Accurate OR-Accumulation via Sample Region Remapping for Edge AI Models**, has been accepted by DATE'26!
 Congrats!🎉